HossamKhafagy9/Sprints_Project/README.md

 ## Step 6: Configure Jenkins Pipeline

-1.get ecr url from aws add it to jenkins file in the approprtiate location 2.Create a Multibranch Pipeline in Jenkins
+1. get ecr url from aws add it to jenkins file in the approprtiate location
+2. Create a Multibranch Pipeline in Jenkins
-3.Create a new pipeline for your GitHub repository.
+3. Create a new pipeline for your GitHub repository.
-4.Configure credentials, repository URL, and branch discovery.
+4. Configure credentials, repository URL, and branch discovery.

 ## Step 7: Run the Pipeline
 Commit and push changes to your GitHub repository.